hsarfraz/Oxford-Python-pt-1-2/python_pt2/README.md

 *  Usefulness for the task
 *  Type of distribution (Gaussian, Uniform, Logarithmic)
 *  For supervised learning tasks, identify the target attributes (what is variable gives the output)

+Step 2: Ways to gain insights from data

+* Visualize the data
+* Study the correlations between attributes
+* Study how you would solve the problem manually
+* Identify the promising transformations you may want to apply
+* Identify extra data that would be useful

 ## Week 3: Supervised Learning: Regression